Azure-Samples/app-service-agent-framework-travel-agent-dotnet-webjob/README.md

 ### Environment Variables

-All configuration is automatically set via `azd`.
+All configuration except for the WebJob settings is automatically set via `azd`.
 Key settings:

 | Variable | Description |
 |----------|-------------|